Hamza Bendelladj aka The Smiling Hacker or The Robinhood Hacker: The Algerian hacker who is idolized by millions of Algerians.

 The above image was taken when Hamza was taken in custody in Bangkok.
 The image is the reason Hamza is called The Smiling Hacker.

-In 2013, Hamza was arrested in Thailand and was later deported to the United States after which he was charged with twenty-three different crimes from 2009 to 2011, including several bank wire frauds, computer frauds and abuse schemes.
+On january 8th 2013, Hamza was arrested in Thailand and was later deported to the United States after which he was charged with twenty-three different crimes from 2009 to 2011, including several bank wire frauds, computer frauds, and abuse schemes.

 According to the indictment document released by the United States Department of Justice dated June 26th, 2013, SpyEye, a malware and phishing toolkit was specifically designed for the theft of confidential private data as well as financial credentials of the targeted victim.